Anreol/TurboEdition/Builds/Package/README.md

 		- Minimum and maximum combat rerolls interval modifications -1 -> -0.5.
 Minimum reroll minimum and minimum reroll maximum stay at 10.
 		- Can now have up to 30 additional money waves.
 Previously it kept generating new money waves infinitely.

-*I've modified the way that worms spawn, so it might not beheave the same way as it did before.
+*I've modified the way that worms spawn, so it might not behave the same way as it did before.
 For example, the director maximum number in a wave change, was because of that*
 *Other than that, this mainly aims to make worms not melt your performance by stage 3 due to the ridiculous high amount of them spawning.
 You could also say it also helps a bit with players getting 12 fire stacks out of nowhere and dying.*
 *Worms will keep spawning post-teleporter event for now, but I'd like to know the general consensus on this.*
 - Fixes